koompi/koompi-po-auto-translation/README.md

-KOOMPI Automatic Translation PO File is a tool for translate po automatic
+koompi-po-auto-translation is a tool for translate po file automatic.